AnthonyAltieri/Bookmarx/README.md

 # Bookmarx
-My Ajax version of our 136 assignment
+Final iteration of the project for CSE 136

 Contributions To This Iteration:
 Daniel Kong - Forgot Password functionality and look, email verification functionality and look, placed carot icons on the bookmark sorting.
 A lot of debugging and consulting.